Equivalence of germs (of mappings and sets) over k vs that over K: Abstract

 On the other hand, starting from $\C$-analytic map-germs $(\C^n,o)\stackrel{f,\tf}{\to}(\C^m,o),$ and taking any field extension $\C\hookrightarrow\K,$ one has: if $f\stackrel{\K}{\sim}\tf$ then $f\stackrel{\C}{\sim}\tf.$

 These (quite useful) properties seem to be not well known.
-We prove slightly stronger properties in a more general form: \bei \item for $\Maps,$ where $X,Y$ are (formal/analytic/Nash) scheme-germs, with arbitrary singularities, over a base ring $\k;$ \item for the classical groups of (right/left-right/contact) equivalence of Singularity Theory; \item for faithfully-flat extensions of rings $\k\hookrightarrow\K.$ In particular, for arbitrary extension of fields, in any characteristic. \eei
+We prove slightly stronger properties in a more general form: \bei \item for $\Maps,$ where $X,Y$ are (formal/analytic/$\k$-Nash) germs of spaces, with arbitrary singularities, over a base ring $\k;$ \item for the classical groups of (right/left-right/contact) equivalence of Singularity Theory; \item for faithfully-flat extensions of rings $\k\hookrightarrow\K.$ In particular, for arbitrary extensions of fields. \eei

 The case ``$\k$ is a ring" is important for the study of deformations/unfoldings.
-E.g. it implies the statement for fields: if a family of maps $\{f_t\}$ is trivial over $\K,$ then it is also trivial over $\k.$
+E.g. it implies the statement for field extensions: if a family of $\k$-maps $\{f_t\}$ is $\K$-trivial then it is also $\k$-trivial.

-Similar statements for scheme-germs (``isomorphism over $\K$ vs isomorphism over $\k$") follow by the standard reduction ``Two maps are contact equivalent iff their zero sets are ambient isomorphic".
+Similar statements for germs of spaces (``isomorphism over $\K$ vs isomorphism over $\k$") follow by the standard reduction ``Two maps are contact equivalent \iff their zero sets are ambient isomorphic".

 This study involves the contact equivalence of maps with singular targets, which seems to be not well-established.
 We write down the relevant part of this theory.